microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/maker/add.md

 #### -e, --environment

-The Power Platform development environment for the Advanced Makers.
+The Power Platform development environment for the Makers.
 You can enter either the

 1. Organization name e.g. contoso-alans-dev.
 The **region** parameter will be used to create the full qualified domain name
 2. The fully qualified domain name with regional deployment e.g. http://contoso-alans-dev.crm.dynamics.com